Mr. PlayasMexico's Insider Beach Guide

 Playa del Carmen and the Riviera Maya face directly east into the Yucatán Current.
 Tulum and Akumal are typically the worst hit.
 PDC sits in the middle in severity — better than Tulum, worse than Cancún's north Hotel Zone.

-Practical rule: in sargassum season, book Cancún in the northern Hotel Zone.
-Outside sargassum season (October through April), the difference is largely irrelevant.
+Practical rule for 2026: in sargassum season, book Cancún in the northern Hotel Zone.
+Outside sargassum season (October through April), the difference is largely irrelevant — both look like the postcards.

 Cancún's Hotel Zone is a culinary dead zone.
 Overpriced chain restaurants, hotel buffets, and $25 tacos served to people who do not know the difference.
 Downtown Cancún (El Centro) has genuinely good food at honest prices — Parque de las Palapas for street tacos, the taco stands along Avenida Tulum — but getting there from the Hotel Zone means a $10 taxi or a 30-minute bus ride.
 Most resort visitors never make the trip, and they eat badly for a week as a result.